Matroids and the space of torus-invariant subvarieties of the Grassmannian with given homology class: Preliminaries

 Suppose that $M$ is a matroid such that $\mathcal{G}_M$ is positive-dimensional, so it contains a curve $\mathcal{C}$.
 After a change of base to a large enough field extension, $\mathcal{C}$ will contain infinitely many points.
 By a folklore theorem one of us has previously attributed to Lafforgue \cite{BakerLorscheid}, $M$ is not rigid.
-This implies that if $M\in M_n^d$ is rigid, then $\text{dim}_{\mb{C}}G_M\leq n-1$.
-The converses to these results are not true in general; curves in $\mathcal{G}_M$ are associated to so-called \textbf{regular} matroidal subdivisions in the sense of \cite[\S2.2.3]{dLRS}, but in principle a matroid polytope may admit only non-regular subdivisions.
+This implies that if $M\in \mathcal{M}_n^d$ is rigid, then $\text{dim}_{\mb{C}}G_M\leq n-1$.
+It is not known whether the converses to these results hold.
+For a cautionary example see \cite[Example 3.2]{BakerLorscheid}, a failure of the converse to a related statement involving the inner Tutte group.
+Also, curves in $\mathcal{G}_M$ are associated to so-called \textbf{regular} matroidal subdivisions in the sense of \cite[\S2.2.3]{dLRS}, but in principle a matroid polytope may admit only non-regular subdivisions.

-As an example, a matroid $M$ on ground set $[n]$ is {\bf series-parallel} if, up to isomorphism, either it is $U_2^1$, or it is obtained from a series-parallel matroid $M'$ on ground set $[n-1]$ by either of the two dual operations {\bf parallel extension} or {\bf series extension}.
-Precisely, $M$ is a parallel extension of~$M'$ if
+As an example of rigidity, a matroid $M$ on ground set $[n]$ is {\bf series-parallel} if, up to isomorphism, either it is $U_2^1$, or it is obtained from a series-parallel matroid $M'$ on ground set $[n-1]$ by either of the two dual operations {\bf parallel extension} or {\bf series extension}.
+Each of these operations takes an element $i\in[n-1]$ as input.
+We say $M$ is a parallel extension of~$M'$ if

 and a series extension of~$M'$ if

 \begin{p} Series-parallel matroids are rigid. \end{p}